AmenallahBouhachem/RLHF-PPO-DPO-GRPO-KTO-Implementation/README.md

 ## 📚 Disclaimer

 This repository is for educational purposes only.
-The implementations are intended to demonstrate my understanding of RLHF, PPO, DPO, GRPO, and KTO, both in theory and in practice.
+The implementations are intended to demonstrate my understanding of RLHF, PPO, DPO, GRPO,ORPO and KTO, both in theory and in practice.
 The code is not intended for production use.